 - Blocked flow of traffic.
 This is when a parked car obstructs the free flow of traffic.
 Or presents a safety risk.2

 - Car accident.
-The driver may be hospitalized.
+The person driving may be hospitalized.
 Or otherwise too injured or incapacitated to drive.3

 - No registration.
-Even legally-parked cars can get towed for: Missing plates.
+Even legally parked cars can get towed for: Missing license plates.
 No registration.
 Registration that was more than six (6) months expired.
-Or fake or forged registration and/or plates.4
+Or fake or forged vehicle registration and/or plates.4

 - Debt collection for past parking tickets.
-Even a lawfully-parked vehicle can get towed if: The owner has at least five unpaid parking citations.
+Even a lawfully parked automobile can get towed if: The owner has at least five unpaid parking citations.
 Or the owner failed to pay a municipal garage parking fee.6

 - 72-hour ordinance.
-Some local laws require vehicles to be towed that are left parked for at least 72 consecutive hours.7
+Some local laws require automobiles to be towed that are left parked for at least 72 consecutive hours.7

 - Unlicensed car dealers.
 Cars being offered for sale by an unlicensed dealer get towed.8

-The majority of parking violations do not result in towing.
+The majority of parking violations do not result in vehicle towing.
 But drivers have to make sure to take care of their tickets.
-As discussed above, racking up five or more unpaid tickets gives law enforcement the authority to impound the vehicle.
+As discussed above, racking up five or more unpaid tickets gives law enforcement the legal authorization for impounding the automobile.

 2. Can vehicles get impounded at DUI checkpoints?

 Not if the driver’s only offense at the DUI checkpoint is driving without a license.
-But if the driver gets arrested for DUI, then yes.
-The police will impound the automobile.9
+But if an officer arrests the driver for DUI, then yes.
+The police department will take possession of the vehicle and have it impounded.9

 Some parking spaces or streets have signs that warn about towing.
-And each parking ticket contains a notice that repeat-offenders face towing.
-But officers do not attempt to notify drivers before physically towing away their vehicles.
+And each parking ticket contains a notice that police have general authorization to call a tow company on repeat-offenders.
+But officers do not attempt to notify drivers before getting a towing company to impound the vehicle.
+And owners of private property can have vehicles towed from their property without giving notice.

 4. How do people get back their impounded cars?

-People should contact the impound lot for instructions.
+Legal owners of the vehicle should contact the impound lot at its telephone number for instructions as soon as possible after the time of the tow.
 If the impound lot is unknown, people can ask the local police.
-Lots should release vehicles to registered owners who present:
+Lots should release towed vehicles to registered owners during normal business hours who present:

 - A current driver’s license,